Bill Posey

-William Joseph Posey (/ˈpoʊzi/ POH-zee; born December 18, 1947) is an American businessman and politician who served as the U.S. representative for from 2009 to 2025.
+William Joseph Posey (/ˈpoʊzi/ POH-zee; December 18, 1947 – May 9, 2026) was an American businessman and politician who served as the U.S. representative for from 2009 to 2025.
 A member of the Republican Party, he formerly served in the Florida Senate and the Florida House of Representatives.
 Posey did not seek reelection to the U.S. House in 2024.

-Early life, education, and business career
+Early life, education and business career

-Posey was born in Washington, D.C., the son of Beatrice (née Tohl) and Walter J. Posey.
-His mother's family immigrated from Russia and is of Jewish heritage and his father is a Protestant of primarily English ancestry.
-Posey moved to Florida in 1956 when his father took a job in engineering with McDonnell Douglas, working on the Delta rocket.
-In 1969, he graduated from Brevard Community College with an Associate of Arts degree.
+Bill Posey was born in Washington, D.C., the son of Beatrice (née Tohl) and Walter J. Posey.
+His mother's family immigrated from Russia and is of Jewish heritage and his father was a Protestant of primarily English ancestry.
+Posey moved to Rockledge, Florida, in 1956 when his father took a job in engineering with McDonnell Douglas, working on the Delta rocket.
+In 1969, he graduated from Brevard Community College with an Associate of Arts.

-Posey got a job with McDonnell Douglas, and did Apollo Space Program work at Kennedy Space Center until he was laid off.
+Posey got a job with McDonnell Douglas, and worked on the Apollo Space Program at the Kennedy Space Center until he was laid off.
 From 1974 to 1976, he worked on the Rockledge Planning Commission.
 In 1976, he was elected a member of the City Council, and from 1986 to 1992, he was a member of the Brevard County Business and Industrial Development Commission.
 Posey also founded a real estate company during the 1970s, and later became director of the state Association of Realtors.
 While serving in local politics, he also became a researcher on government accountability and transparency.